Himenon/exectime-js/README.md

 ## Release

-- Automatic version updates are performed when merged into the `default` branch.
+- Automatic version updates are performed when merged into the `main` branch.

 ## LICENCE